wagtail/wagtail/docs/getting_started/tutorial.rst

             context['blogpages'] = blogpages
             return context

-All we've done here is to retrieve the original context, create a custom queryset, add it to the retrieved context, and return the modified context back to the view.
+All we've done here is retrieve the original context, create a custom queryset, add it to the retrieved context, and return the modified context back to the view.
 You'll also need to modify your ``blog_index_page.html`` template slightly.
 Change:

-``{% for post in page.get_children %} to {% for post in blogpages %}``
+``{% for post in page.get_children %}`` to ``{% for post in blogpages %}``

-Now try Unpublishing one of your posts - it should disappear from the blog index page.
+Now try unpublishing one of your posts - it should disappear from the blog index page.
 The remaining posts should now be sorted with the most recently modified posts first.